MoodyBones/React-Studies/README.md

 and all the items will be almost exactly the same except one item will have changed its completed item from true/false

 use map!!!

+map()

+returns a brand new array!!!

+it loops over the array looking for something

+and returns it in new array

+to review see

+React Todo App Phase 6

 /////////////////////////